astropy/astropy-APEs/APE2.rst

 not yet complete.
 At the same time, some larger institutions and facilities have expressed concern that there is not a clearly-stated support cycle for Astropy versions.
-That is, it is not clear if a given version will be supported via critical bugfixes if it is not the latest version.
+That is, it is not clear if a given version will be supported via critical bug fixes if it is not the latest version.
 This was voiced as a concern because facilities will not always want to upgrade to the latest version, but do want to be sure major bugs will get addressed.